FAQ Horse Care Tips

 Stabling Cons

 Not convinced?
-Many people choose to keep their horses outside because stabling can also lead to:
+Many people choose to keep their horses outside, not only because it’s how horses evolved naturally, but also because stabling can lead to:

 • Less mobility.
 This can cause health issues such as bone density loss or joint problems.